Hürtgenwald

-In World War II, Hürtgenwald was the theater of what is considered one of the a major battle.
+In World War II, Hürtgenwald was the theater of the Battle of Hürtgen Forest, a major battle.
 Two large war graves (one in Hürtgen, one in Vossenack) are places to commemorate those who fell.

 Nowadays, the pleasing landscape of forested hills, lakes and rivers attracts a lot of people from nearby densely populated areas, e.g. from the Cologne area and the Ruhr Area, for recreational reasons.